 - Identify Measurable Business Goals.
 Tying your strategy to reasonable, achievable and measurable business goals is critical.
 If you’re trying to raise brand awareness among new audiences, get more members or attendees, sell more products, improve customer retention; write goals that focus on incremental growth.

-- Study Tactics and Identity those that will Work Best.
+- Study Tactics and Identify Those That Will Work Best.
 The past decade has seen a constant evolution of marketing tactics.
 Since the industry is not standing still, it’s important to evaluate the latest tactics and understand how they could apply to your customers as they move through the buyer’s journey.
 Content marketing tactics are not one size fits all.
 It’s important to align tactics to the goals where they will be most beneficial.
 For example, e-newsletters are not prospecting tools, but are clear winners when it comes to maintaining connections and engaging with current customers.

 - Establish a Budget.
 You’ll always have more tactics you’d like to try than money to spend (if not, let’s talk!).
 Prioritize the tactics that will reach the proverbial “low hanging fruit” first and plan additional phases of marketing growth over time.
 It will also be easier to get budget approved if you’re basing it on sound customer research and an understanding of current tactics.